gorse-io/docs/src/README.md

 docker run -p 8088:8088 zhenghaoz/gorse-in-one --playground
 ```

-The playground mode will download data from [GitRec][gitrec] and import it into Gorse.
+The playground mode will download data from [GitRec](https://gitrec.gorse.io) and import it into Gorse.
 The dashboard is available at http://localhost:8088.

-After the "Find neighbors of items" task is completed on the "Tasks" page, try to insert several feedbacks into Gorse.
-Suppose Bob is a frontend developer who starred several frontend repositories in GitHub.
+After the "Generate item-to-item recommendation" task is completed on the "Tasks" page, try to insert several feedbacks into Gorse.
+Suppose Bob is a developer who interested in LLM related repositories.
 We insert his star feedback to Gorse.

 ::: code-tabs#example